2HYhy/workspace/docs.md

  >- git branch -d Branch

  ## 五、MySql基本语句
- 1. select column from table where volumn = value
+ 1. select column from table where column = value
- 2. select volumn from table where volumn1 = value1 and(or) volumn2= value2
+ 2. select column from table where column = value1 and(or) column= value2
- 3. select volumn from table where volumn in List
+ 3. select column from table where column in List
- 4. select volumn from table where volumn between value1 and value2
+ 4. select column from table where column between value1 and value2
- 5. insert into table (volumn) values (value)
+ 5. insert into table (column) values (value)
  ```java
  //一次性插入多条记录
 insert into user_login_log_test(uid，logintime) values